webpack/webpack.js.org/content/api/stats.md

 2:114-121 This seem to be a pre-built javascript file.
 Even while this is possible, it's not recommended.
 Try to require to orginal source to get better results.
  @ ../cases/parsing/browserify/index.js 2:114-121
 ```

+W> Note that the stack traces are removed when `errorDetails: false` is passed to the `toJson` method.
+The `errorDetails` option is set to `true` by default.